How Many Volunteer Hours for Medical School Is Enough?

 Use Your Volunteer Hours to Build a Standout Narrative with Premed Catalyst

-You’re not just trying to get hours—you’re trying to get in.
+You’re not just trying to hit some arbitrary benchmark of how many volunteer hours for med school you “should” have.
+You’re trying to get in.
 And the truth is, most premeds have no idea how to turn their scattered experiences into a story that actually lands.

 At Premed Catalyst, we don’t just check your grammar.
 We mentor you through the entire process—helping you find the through-line in your story, the heart in your hours, the purpose in your path.
 We’ve been where you are.
 We know what it takes.
 And in the 2024–2025 cycle, 100% of our students who submitted on time got into med school.